friflo/ECS-wiki/docs/query.md

     }
 ```

-The counterpart in ECS of this behavior is throwing a `StructuralChangeException` when structural changes are performed within a query loop.
+The counterpart of this behavior in this ECS is throwing a `StructuralChangeException` when structural changes are performed within a query loop.
 A structural changes is:
 - adding / removing components
 - adding / removing tags